joe-jngigi/next_auth_V5/README.md

   },
 ```

-## Resend
+# Email Verification

+**Token Generation**

 In this section, we will be creating a way we can do the verification of an email.

 We need a model that we can use to verify our credentials.
 We create a model in the prisma models. `@@unique([email, token])` means having a unique token for each specific email

 ```prisma
 model VerificationToken {